pettis1996/pettis1996/README.md

 <h2 align="left">Hi 👋!
 My name is Paraskevas Pettis and I'm a Junior Software Developer, studying at the University of Ioannina</h2>

+I am a Computer Science and Engineering Student at the University of Ioannina, currently working as a Software Developer Intern @HFMarkets in Cyprus and Freelancing as a QA Tester and Content Writer(documentation).

+In my freetime I am practicing my programming skills by developing my own projects, read books, and sometimes I play some video games.

+Interested in developing web applications, websites, and any kind of software from scratch, as well as reading, fixing or testing other software.

+Strong work ethic and always dedicated to my tasks.
+Pasionate about learning new things.
+Team player with good communication skills and fluency in English and Greek.
+Find the technologies and programming languages I use below!

 ###

 <img align="right" height="150" src="https://media.giphy.com/media/JwwYTeuOHhEB2/giphy.gif"  />